 Big Ideas to Kick Start the Revolution

-While blueprints can take years or decades to fully-implement, revolutions require rapid change, and the overthrow of the old order in favour of the new.
+While blueprints can take years or decades to fully-implement, revolutions require While blueprints can take years or decades to fully-implement, revolutions imply rapid change, and the overthrow of the old order in favour of the new and agriculture in India is an old order ready to be overthrown. rapid change, and the overthrow of the old order in favour of the new.
 India will need to act decisively and on a large scale if it is to kick-start its next green revolution.
 For one thing, India’s sheer size means that gradual change will take decades and the country’s history has shown that incremental reforms, if agreed upon at all, happen only very slowly.
 Mr Modi’s government will need to act boldly if it is to kick-start a revolution.
 This will require the cumulative impact of multiple big ideas implemented across all four areas of the larger agricultural blue print laid out above.
 These could include the following:

 The Prize: Successfully Transforming India’s Agriculture Sector Could Add up to US$4.3tn to the Country’s GDP